Preparing Spin Squeezed States via Adaptive Genetic Algorithm: Abstract

 \section{Abstract}

 We introduce a novel strategy employing an adaptive genetic algorithm (GA) for iterative optimization of control sequences to generate quantum nonclassical states.
 Its efficacy is demonstrated by preparing spin-squeezed states in an open collective spin model governed by a linear control field.
 Inspired by Darwinian evolution, the algorithm iteratively refines control sequences using crossover, mutation, and elimination strategies, starting from a coherent spin state within a dissipative and dephasing environment.
-An adaptive parameter adjustment mechanism further enhances optimization.
-Our approach, compared to constant control schemes, yields a variety of control sequences capable of maintaining squeezing for the collective spin model.
-Furthermore, the proposed strategy exhibits increased effectiveness in diverse systems, while reservoir thermal excitations are shown to negatively impact control outcomes.
+We rigorously benchmark our method against constant control protocols and reinforcement learning, demonstrating competitive and robust performance.
+Furthermore, we showcase the GA's versatility by directly optimizing for metrologically relevant squeezing, achieving scalable performance, even in the presence of dissipation and thermal noise.
+The proposed strategy demonstrates a high state-preparation fidelity, exceeding 0.99, and provides a long time window for maintaining the spin squeezed state, even under dissipative conditions.
 We discuss feasible experimental implementations and potential extensions to alternative quantum systems, and the adaptability of the GA module.
-This research establishes the foundation for utilizing GA-like strategies in controlling quantum systems and achieving desired nonclassical states. \textbf{Keywords: } non-classical state, adaptive genetic algorithm, open quantum system.
+This research establishes the foundation for utilizing GA-like strategies in controlling quantum systems and achieving desired nonclassical states.